luebken/container-patterns/module-container.md

 #### Hooks

-Sometimes a container needs to react to different events during it's life time.
+Sometimes a container needs to react to different events during it's lifetime.
 Before termination we can check for the termination signal but that is limited since no context information can be given.
 In addition we might want to react to more events like a post startup event.

-A good example are [container hooks in Kubernetes](http://kubernetes.io/docs/user-guide/container-environment/#container-hooks).
-Another example are the [hooks in the opencontainer spec](https://github.com/opencontainers/specs/blob/master/config.md#hooks).
+Good examples are [container hooks in Kubernetes](http://kubernetes.io/docs/user-guide/container-environment/#container-hooks), and the [hooks in the opencontainer spec](https://github.com/opencontainers/specs/blob/master/config.md#hooks).

 Docker currently doesn't natively support hooks but there is a proposal about adding them: [#6982](https://github.com/docker/docker/issues/6982).
 Docker does submit [events](https://docs.docker.com/engine/reference/commandline/events/) which can be leveraged to implement non-blocking hooks.
 Jeff Lindsay happened to implement exactly this with [dockerhook](https://github.com/progrium/dockerhook).
 Another project to have look at is entrykit with it's [prehook](https://github.com/progrium/entrykit#prehook---run-pre-commands-on-start).

 ### 3. Descriptive

-A good module has an explicit or as wikipedia says [well defined](https://en.wikipedia.org/wiki/Modular_programming#Key_aspects) interface.
+A good module has an explicit, or as wikipedia says [well defined](https://en.wikipedia.org/wiki/Modular_programming#Key_aspects) interface.
 So with all the ways of creating an API for our container we also need a way to expose this.
 Which is what we do with the `EXPOSE` or the `VOLUME` declaration.
-We want to expand on that and use Labels to document more of our API.
+We want to expand on that and use labels to document more of our API.

 #### Document With Labels